JoseJohnen/BOT_IRC_ALTER_BROWSER/README.md

 <br>
 How it is used then?<br>
-The client shall send something like this through wherever service or way it shall to the middleware.<br>
+The middleware or client shall send something like this through wherever service or way it shall to the server<br>
 <br>

     <°> ButtonName || Some data to send, this can use all the remaining space